yaakovLowenstein/hx-requests/docs/guide/delete.rst

 Notes:
     - Very simple way to delete asyncronously.
+    - Use the :code:`POST_template` to update the DOM after the deletion
-    - If using :ref:`Messages`, by default the message is set to '{...} deleted successfully`.
+    - If using :ref:`Messages`, by default the message is set to '{model name} deleted successfully`.